Boating & Fishing

 Townsville's dry weather over the past two years has contributed to a build-up of weed.
 This has affected the health and recreational use of our Ross River.

 Council has secured a weed harvester that will help combat this issue.

 The harvested weed will be deposited on the banks of the river and treated with microorganisms.
 This treatment will speed up the natural break down of the weed and eliminate any unpleasant odours.

 Harvesting the weed is the most cost effective and environmentally friendly solution.
 The removed weed will not re-contaminate the river.

 The harvester is currently in action in Aplins Weir.
 The operation of the harvester has been extended in Aplins Weir due to the large amount of weed affecting the recreational use of the Weir.
 The harvester will focus on widen rowing lanes for upcoming events.

 Gleeson’s Weir has been identified as high risk due to its rocky bed and shallow waters.
-A safety check of the Weir will need to be conducted before the harvester can begin work, operations in Gleeson’s Weir may not be possible.
+The weed harvester will not be able to operate in this weir, alternative options are being considered.